-Nigel will be supported by a team of experienced RNLI volunteers covering a range of roles.
-Deputy Launch Authorities, also responsible for the decision as to whether to launch the lifeboats taking into consideration weather and sea conditions, crew experience, and operational restrictions, come from both St Helier and St Catherine’s:
+Nigel is supported by a team of experienced RNLI volunteers covering a range of roles.
+Deputy Launching Authorities (DLAs), responsible for the decision as to whether to launch the lifeboats taking into consideration weather and sea conditions, crew experience, and operational restrictions, come from both St Helier and St Catherine’s:

-Paul Mimmack – retired Assistant Harbour Master, Paul, a Master Mariner, has held a DLA role with St Helier Lifeboat Station for 30 years.
-He has 50 years’ commercial maritime experience including 20 years as Deck Cadet and Navigating Officer with Harrison Line.
-He also volunteered for 10 years as Helmsman with the ‘Hamble Rescue’ independent lifeboat.
-During 26 years at the Harbour Office he was SAR Mission Coordinator (SMC) for over 600 local SAR incidents and regularly represented Jersey at both the UKSAR Committee and AFATG (Anglo French Accident Technical Group) Coastguard meetings.
-Paul is also a lifeboat training co-ordinator for the station.
+Paul Mimmack – retired Assistant Harbourmaster, Paul, a Master Mariner, has held a DLA role with St Helier & St Catherine Lifeboat Stations for 30 years.
+He has 50 years commercial maritime experience including 20 years as Deck and Navigating Officer with Harrison Line and during that time 10 years as Helmsman with the ‘Hamble Rescue’ independent IRB.
+Working at the Harbour Office 1988-2014, he was SAR Mission Coordinator (SMC) for over 600 local SAR incidents and regularly represented Jersey at both the UKSAR Committee and AFATG (Anglo French Accident Technical Group) Coastguard meetings.

-Chris McFadyen – Chris Joined the RNLI in 1983 and served as crew and then relief helm on the St Catherine’s inshore lifeboat for 13 years before reaching the mandatory retirement age in 1996.
-He has been part of the station ever since taking on a variety of roles including training, press officer and DLA, which he has held for the last 10 years.
+Chris McFadyen – Chris Joined the RNLI in 1983 and served as crew and then relief helm on the St Catherine’s inshore lifeboat for 13 years before reaching the mandatory retirement age.
+He has been part of the station ever since taking on a variety of roles including training, press officer and Deputy Launching Authority, which he has held since 2008.

-Michael McNally – Michael joined St Catherine’s crew in 2000 and took on a helm role in 2004 which he held until retired from the crew in 2015.
-He has been a DLA at St Catherine’s since 2016 and Education Manager since 2013.
+Michael McNally – Michael joined St Catherine’s crew in 2000 and took on a helm role in 2004 which he held until he had to retire on medical grounds in 2015.
+He has been a DLA at St Catherine’s since 2016 and Lifeboat Education Officer since 2013.

-Working alongside the Launch Authority and DLAs are three other local roles:
+Working alongside the LOM and DLAs are three other local roles:

-Andrew Eeles is the helms’ representative.
-Andy joined the St Catherine's lifeboat crew in 1993 and was promoted to helm of the St Catherine’s inshore lifeboat in 1999.
-He is currently senior helm on the St Catherine’s inshore lifeboat with over 24 years' lifeboating experience.
+Andrew Eeles – as the helms’ representative.
+Andy joined the RNLI in 1993 and was promoted to helm of the St Catherine’s inshore lifeboat in 1999.
+He is currently senior helm on the St Catherine’s inshore lifeboat.

-Helier de Veulle is the Lifeboat Press Officer.
+Helier de Veulle - Helier is the Lifeboat Press Officer for RNLI Jersey.
 Helier joined the St Catherine’s crew in 2007 and has been the St Catherine’s Press Officer since 2009.
 He continues to crew the inshore lifeboat.

 The RNLI Jersey operations team will continue to work closely with the RNLI South Division management team, which provides management and operational support from RNLI HQ.
 The new team is relishing the challenges that 2018 will bring and is committed to continuing the RNLI’s mission in Jersey with the aim of educating, influencing, supervising and rescuing those at risk from drowning.